📣

 What scenarios require manual intervention when I use TiDB Operator to orchestrate a TiDB cluster?

-Besides the operation of the Kubernetes cluster itself, there are the following two scenarios that might require manual intervention when using TiDB Operator:
+Besides the operation of the Kubernetes cluster itself, TiDB Operator might require manual intervention in the following scenario:

 • Maintaining or dropping the specified Kubernetes nodes.
-See Maintaining Nodes for details.
+For more information, see Maintaining Nodes.

 To achieve high availability and data safety, it is recommended that you deploy the TiDB cluster in at least three availability zones in a production environment.